bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 1. Under a `derivatives/` subfolder in the root of the source BIDS dataset folder to make a clear distinction between raw data and results of data processing.
 Each pipeline has a dedicated directory under which it stores all of its outputs.
-There is no restriction on the directory name; however, it is RECOMMENDED to use the format `<pipeline>-<variant>` in cases where it is anticipated that the same pipeline will output more than one variant (e.g., `AFNI-blurring`, `AFNI-noblurring`, etc.).
+There are few restriction on the directory name; it is RECOMMENDED to use the format `<pipeline>-<variant>` in cases where it is anticipated that the same pipeline will output more than one variant (e.g., `AFNI-blurring`, `AFNI-noblurring`, etc.).
+For the sake of consistency, the subfolder name needs to be a substring of `PipelineDescription.Name` field in the `dataset_description.json` (see below).

     For example:

     ```Text
-    <dataset>/derivatives/fmripreprocess_01/sub-0001
+    <dataset>/derivatives/fmripreprocess-v1/sub-0001
     <dataset>/derivatives/spm/sub-0001
     <dataset>/derivatives/vbm/sub-0001
     ```